getfem/getfem/doc/sphinx/source/glossary.rst

       the basis for many features including functions, methods, properties, class methods, static methods, and reference to super classes.

-      For more information about descriptors' methods, see :ref:`descriptors`.

    dictionary
       An associative array, where arbitrary keys are mapped to values.
 The use of :class:`dict` closely resembles that for :class:`list`, but the keys can